Generic Name: Disopyramide phosphate

 Mechanisms of Action

-In man, Disopyramide Phosphate at therapeutic plasma levels shortens the sinus node recovery time, lengthens the effective refractory period of the atrium, and has a minimal effect on the effective refractory period of the AV node.
+In man, Disopyramide at therapeutic plasma levels shortens the sinus node recovery time, lengthens the effective refractory period of the atrium, and has a minimal effect on the effective refractory period of the AV node.
 Little effect has been shown on AV-nodal and His-Purkinje conduction times or QRS duration.
 However, prolongation of conduction in accessory pathways occurs.

-Following oral administration of Disopyramide Phosphate, Disopyramide phosphate is rapidly and almost completely absorbed, and peak plasma levels are usually attained within 2 hours.
+Following oral administration of immediate-release Disopyramide phosphate, Disopyramide phosphate is rapidly and almost completely absorbed, and peak plasma levels are usually attained within 2 hours.
 The usual therapeutic plasma levels of Disopyramide base are 2 to 4 mcg/mL, and at these concentrations protein binding varies from 50% to 65%.
 Because of concentration-dependent protein binding, it is difficult to predict the concentration of the free drug when total drug is measured.

 The mean plasma half-life of Disopyramide in healthy humans is 6.7 hours (range of 4 to 10 hours).
 In six patients with impaired renal function (creatinine clearance less than 40 mL/min), Disopyramide half-life values were 8 to 18 hours.